markt-de/puppet-dovecot/README.md

     ssl_key: '</etc/dovecot/ssl/dovecot.key'
 ```

+For advanced use-cases you can also use the provided `dovecot::create_config_resources` and
+`dovecot::create_config_file_resources` functions, that are used to handle the $config and
+$configs parameters.

 If you want to use the dovecot:config resource directly, the easiest way is to put both the
 file (optional) and the hierachical config key into the resource title: